Captain Jack (group): 2008–2009: Reunion, new lineup, and Captain Jack is Back

 The Captain Jack name was revived in summer of 2008 with Bruce Lacy and singer Jamie Lee.
 The new lineup's first single, "Turkish Bazar", released on 18 September 2008, was of the dance-pop and hip hop genres, dropping the original lineup's eurodance roots.
-It was followed by the album "Captain Jack is Back", released in 17.
-October 2008, and two more singles "Push It Up" and "We Will Rock You" before Captain Jack and Jamie Lee parted ways.
+It was followed by the album "Captain Jack is Back", released on 17 October 2008, and two more singles "Push It Up" and "We Will Rock You" before Captain Jack and Jamie Lee parted ways.

 2010–present: Seventh lineup, Back to the Dancefloor, and Illi Love's return

 In 2010 Laura Martin, participant of the fourth installment of Deutschland sucht den Superstar, the German version of Pop Idol, and the first season of The Voice of Germany, joined Bruce Lacy and replaced Jamie Lee.
 They released the album Back to the Dancefloor in April 2011, which featured Captain Jack classics in new DJ remixes with new songs.
 The album was followed by three singles "Crank It Up/Deutschland schieß ein Tor", "People Like to Party" and "How Does It Feel".
 In the end of 2012 Laura left the band to focus in her solo career.
-Michelle Stanley replaced her, and toured with Bruce Lacy until 2020, where she left the group for personal reasons.
+Michelle Stanley replaced her, and toured with Bruce Lacy until 2020.

 Throughout 2020 and 2021, Bruce Lacy continued to appear as a featured artist on a number of tracks, credited as Captain Jack.
 In 2021, he released "Summersun", a collaboration with former Mr. President member LayZee and Illi Love, one of the vocalists from Franky Gee's era.